-However, this isn’t always the case, though, so be sure to look for the FSCS logo, which is usually prominently featured on the supplier’s website and other marketing materials.
+However, this isn’t always the case, so be sure to look for the FSCS logo, which is usually prominently featured on the supplier’s website and other marketing materials.

 Interest tends to accrue on a monthly basis, but it may only be paid out annually.
 If you want an account that pays interest every month, check the T&Cs carefully.

 Of course, if you want to manage your money as efficiently as possible, you should ensure that your deposits are held in the accounts with the highest interest rate.

 The longer they hold customer deposits, the greater their opportunity for profitable investments.
-Since banks must keep funds available for withdrawal at any point, for easy access customers their investment opportunities are far more limited – which is reflected by the low interest rate.
+Since banks must keep funds available for withdrawal at any point, for easy access customers their investment opportunities are far more limited, which is reflected by the low interest rates offered.